 - $5 million for our diplomatic network to educate people around the world on Australian tourism, as well as our international education and export sectors.

 Some activities under this package have been adjusted due to COVID-19 travel restrictions.

 Tourism Australia is working with all states and territories to support existing efforts to increase tourism in bushfire-affected regions.
 These efforts take into account the needs of communities reliant on international visitors that have been indirectly impacted by the crisis.
 Tourism operators may also be eligible for bushfire support for small businesses.

 Regional Tourism Bushfire Recovery Grants

-The $10 million grants program will support events, concerts, festivals and visitor attractions in fire affected regions to assist with recovery efforts and encourage international and domestic visitors to come back to the regions.
+The $10 million grants program supports events, concerts, festivals and visitor attractions in fire affected regions to assist with recovery efforts and encourage visitors to come back to the regions.